Washington DC advertising & editorial photographer/director Mike Stog has made it his life’s goal to be as creative as possible.

 As a location-based photographer and filmmaker Stog specializes in on-location shoots all over the world to local and regional assignments.
 Stog’s intrigue is peaked with one-off locations, people, and textures.

-“I love that once one really understands how light works, one can practically create a beautiful picture, story or image anywhere in the world- from ones simple corporate office, to the top of the Colorado sand dunes to across the globe—it’s really an amazing thing to think about,” said Stog.
+“I love that once one really understands how to intermingle light and personality, one can practically create a beautiful picture, story or image anywhere in the world.
+From ones simple corporate office, to the top of the Colorado sand dunes to across the globe—it’s really an amazing thing to think about,” said Stog.

-With a flair for engaging the environment wherever he stands and looking for stories to share- Stog finds himself working on assignments all over the world.
-Various assignments include fortune 500 companies, non-profits to select clients and agencies including the USA Olympic Bobsled/Skeleton Team, Chevrolet, GMC, United State Air Force, Nemetcheck North America, HGTV Canada, S.A.F.E (NFL Security), Trex Co., Kennametal and various governmental agencies such as the Department of Homeland Security .
+With a flair for engaging the environment wherever he stands- and looking for stories to share, Stog finds himself working on assignments including a variety of fortune 500 companies and non-profits to select clients and agencies.
+Some of which include the USA Olympic Bobsled/Skeleton Team, Chevrolet, GMC, United State Air Force, Nemetcheck North America, HGTV Canada, S.A.F.E (NFL Security), Trex Co., Kennametal and various governmental agencies such as the Department of Homeland Security .

 “As a advertising and portrait photographer, I think one of the reasons I became an enthusiast in the first place is because I found such an enormous level of fulfillment within the process of capturing ones face.
-The textures, expressions and the stories that exist behind ones face really captivates me like no other.
-I remember when I first started I would walk around the various cities that I happened to be in and with a light or two- I would ask random strangers if I could photograph them in return for my giving them a copy.
-It was such a great introduction into how to interact with people, expect the unexpected and really be solution focused from the get-go" said Stog.
+The textures, expressions and stories that exist behind ones face really captivate me like no other.
+When I first started, I would walk around the various cities that I happened to be in and with a light or two and ask random strangers if I could photograph thier portrait in exchange for my giving them a copy.
+It was such a great introduction into how to interact with people, expect the unexpected and really be solution-focused from the beginning" said Stog.

 Mike is founder and producer of DesignWorks Visual Media, a boutique video and photo production team based in Washington DC.